dekatko/CodingChallenge/README.md

 ## Task 4: Checkout carts

 - Add the ability to checkout carts.
-  A user should be able to mark their cart as checked out.
+  A customer should be able to mark their cart as checked out.
 - Carts that have been checked out cannot be changed anymore.

 ## Bonus Task 1: Available products